 Michelle Strehl; Founder, Director of the Board, and Professional Knitter

-When I was 4 years old, I lost the use of my right index and pointer fingers due to an accident my jacket was caught in the gears of a truck and took my hand with it.
+When I was 4 years old, I lost the use of my right index and pointer fingers due to an accident.
+My jacket was caught in the gears of a truck and took my hand with it.
 The trials presented by this injury put my family and I through hell and back.
 Between cross-country doctors visits, many months in the hospital, and the incessant teasing of my peers, I never stopped hating it long enough to realize the blessing my injury was.
 The long drive to the doctors visits allowed me to see the country and spend time with my family.
 The hospital taught me compassion and patience you don’t normally see in a 5-year-old girl.
 However, it was the teasing that really drove me.
-Whenever someone told me I probably couldn’t do something, I worked that much harder to prove that they were wrong.
+Whenever someone told me I couldn’t do something, I worked that much harder to prove that they were wrong.
 I could anything a ‘normal’ kid could do and (most of the time) do it better.
 Their sneers pushed me to be a hard worker and a compassionate person which I wouldn’t dream of trading for a chance to be ‘normal’.